bup/bup/README.md

    able to generate the information needed to recover from some types of corruption.

- - It currently only works on Linux, MacOS X >= 10.4, NetBSD, Solaris, or Windows (with Cygwin).
+ - It currently only works on Linux, FreeBSD, NetBSD, OS X >= 10.4, Solaris, or Windows (with Cygwin).
 Patches to support other platforms are welcome.

  - Any items in "Things that are stupid" below.